sunnypark12/CS4641_Group5/index.md

 <br>
 <br>

-## 3rd Supervised Method: Neural Network ##
+## Supervised Method 3: Neural Network ##

 1. **Loading the Dataset:** We loaded the cleaned dataset and checked the data types to ensure proper conversion of string data to appropriate types.

 2. **Data Preprocessing:** We preprocessed the data to prepare it for training the neural network, ensuring that our data is in correctly formatted and scaled for the neural network to learn effectively.
 This involves several steps:

-   1. **One-Hot Encoding Categorical Features**: We used `OneHotEncoder` to convert categorical features into numerical values.
+   1. **One-Hot Encoding Categorical Features**
+      We used `OneHotEncoder` to convert categorical features into numerical values.
-   2. **Concatenating Numerical and Encoded Categorical Data**: We combined the numerical features with the one-hot encoded categorical features.
+   2. **Concatenating Numerical and Encoded Categorical Data** We combined the numerical features with the one-hot encoded categorical features.
-   3. **Splitting Data into Training and Testing Sets**: We used `train_test_split` to split the data into training and testing sets.
+   3. **Splitting Data into Training and Testing Sets** We used `train_test_split` to split the data into training and testing sets.
-   4. **Standardizing the Data**: We scaled the features using `StandardScaler` to standardize the data.
+   4. **Standardizing the Data**
+      We scaled the features using `StandardScaler` to standardize the data.
-   5. **Converting Data to PyTorch Tensors**: Finally, we converted the NumPy arrays into PyTorch tensors, which are required for training the neural network.
+   5. **Converting Data to PyTorch Tensors**
+      Finally, we converted the NumPy arrays into PyTorch tensors, which are required for training the neural network.

 ![NNPreprocessing](GitHub_Pages/Images/NNpreprocessing.png)

 3. **Defining the Neural Network:** Using the `SimpleNN` class in the PyTorch framework, we defined a simple feedforward neural network using the following steps:

-   1. **Initialization (__init__ method)**
+   1. **Initialization**: (__init__ method)
    2. **Input Parameters**:
-       * input_size: The number of input features.
+       * input_size: The number of input features
-       * num_layers: The number of hidden layers.
+       * num_layers: The number of hidden layers
-       * hidden_size: The number of neurons in each hidden layer.
+       * hidden_size: The number of neurons in each hidden layer
-       * function: The activation function to use ('ReLU' or 'Sigmoid').
+       * function: The activation function to use ('ReLU' or 'Sigmoid')
    3. **Network Layers**:
-       * self.proj: A linear layer that projects the input features to the hidden size.
+       * self.proj: A linear layer that projects the input features to the hidden size
        * self.layers: A sequential container to hold multiple hidden layers.
-Each hidden layer consists of a linear transformation followed by an activation function (ReLU or Sigmoid).
+Each hidden layer consists of a linear transformation followed by an activation function (ReLU or Sigmoid)
-       * self.output: A linear layer that projects the hidden layer output to the number of classes (2 in this case, for binary classification).
+       * self.output: A linear layer that projects the hidden layer output to the number of classes (2 in this case, for binary classification)
    4. **The Forward Method**: The forward method defines how the input data passes through the network
-       * Projection: The input x is first passed through the projection layer (self.proj).
+       * Projection: The input x is first passed through the projection layer (self.proj)
-       * Hidden Layers: The projected input is then passed through the sequential container of hidden layers (self.layers).
+       * Hidden Layers: The projected input is then passed through the sequential container of hidden layers (self.layers)
-       * Output Layer: Finally, the output from the hidden layers is passed through the output layer (self.output) to produce the final logits for classification.
+       * Output Layer: Finally, the output from the hidden layers is passed through the output layer (self.output) to produce the final logits for classification
 ![SimpleNNClass](GitHub_Pages/Images/simpleNNclass.png)
 <br>